Free FICO scores exist, but aren't easy to come by

 Of course, since loan applications can lower your FICO score, applying for credit just to get a look at your score isn't a move I'd recommend.

-See related: New Fed, FTC rules mean more free credit scores for consumers, Consumers lose access to major credit score, How your FICO credit score is calculated: Payment history, How a FICO credit score is calculated: How much you owe, How your FICO credit score is calculated: Length of credit history, How your FICO credit score is calculated: New credit, The FICO 5: Breaking down the elements of the FICO score
+See related: New Fed, FTC rules mean more free credit scores for consumers, How your FICO credit score is calculated: Payment history, How a FICO credit score is calculated: How much you owe, How your FICO credit score is calculated: Length of credit history, How your FICO credit score is calculated: New credit, The FICO 5: Breaking down the elements of the FICO score

 Jeremy M. Simon is a former CreditCards.com reporter who wrote about credit scoring, economic data, credit card crime and other issues.
 He is based in Austin, Texas.
 He is a graduate of Vassar College and has previously worked for Thomson Financial in New York City, where he wrote about the stock markets, and Texas Monthly, as well as several publications in Austin.